 Browser extensions allow developers to add modules that extend access to browser data for delivering the best app experiences.
-Cisco Webex extensions for Firefox, Google Chrome, and Safari allow users to launch the Cisco Webex Meetings desktop app when they visit a Cisco Webex site (cloud or on-premises) to start or join a meeting.
+Webex extensions for Firefox, Google Chrome, and Safari allow users to launch the Webex Meetings desktop app when they visit a Webex site to start or join a meeting.

 An extension’s access to browser data is limited by how granular the browser platform permissions are.
 Given that browsers can’t limit permissions to extensions today, when an extension needs access to browsing data, the browser instead shows a default severe warning to users to confirm that they trust the extension that they’re installing.